 The second shorter option (approximately 8km and 700m total gain) involves accessing drainage and a very mellow skin track to the low point between Purple and Hero’s knob, and then continuing North up to nearly the summit of Hero’s knob to descend Sweet Sixteen.

 Both options offer an excellent day out with wonderful terrain and skiing for surprisingly little effort.
-A strong party might bang off the entire Purple to Hero’s traverse in under 4 hours, and the shorter Hero Traverse can be done easily in under 3 hours by a strong party.
+A strong party might bang off the entire Purple to Hero’s traverse in ~4 hours, and the shorter Hero Traverse can be done easily in under 3 hours by a strong party.
 Give yourself 5+ hours if you prefer to take in the views and enjoy the day.

 There are a number of areas that require caution along the track, particularly when traversing Purple Knob which is quite exposed to multiple runouts in spots, particularly on approach.
 The south col of Purple can be subject to significant wind loading, and caution is highly recommended.

-Hero’s traverse proper offers a slightly mellower terrain than Purple, however, Sweet Sixteen can certainly be subject to avalanche risk in the right conditions.
-Use caution at all times and watch for windloading both on approach and on the descent.
+Hero’s (short) traverse offers a slightly mellower terrain than Purple, however, Sweet Sixteen can certainly be subject to avalanche risk in the right conditions.
+Use caution at all times and watch for wind-loading both on approach and on the descent.